Monta Vista High School

 Monta Vista High School is a four-year public high school in Cupertino, California.
 Part of the Fremont Union High School District, the school serves most of the area of western Cupertino.
-In 2020, Monta Vista was ranked by Newsweek as the 69th best high school for STEM subjects in the United States.
+In 2025, Monta Vista was ranked by U.S. News as the 129th best high school in the United States.

-As of 2024, Asian Americans comprise 78.6% of the student body.

 History

 Monta Vista High opened in 1969.

 In 2014, a new field, track, and stadium were built along with a new student union and newly renovated cafeteria and six classrooms.

 On November 8, 2024, Monta Vista High School went into lockdown owing to false reports of an active shooter.
 All students and staff were released after sheriffs completed their search of the campus and gave the all-clear.